-After you decide how you want your table displayed, you can go back to the top of the dashboard and choose which keyword type you want displayed.
+After you decide how you want your table displayed, you can go back to the settings menu and choose which keyword type you want displayed.
 The dropdown will let you select your organic or your paid keywords (Google Ads).

 By looking at your paid keywords, in addition to organic, you are able to see if your competitors are paying for more visibility on your keywords.

 If you want to add more keywords to your campaign, simply open the “Keywords” button and type in your desired keywords to track.
 If you’ve run out of keywords in your budget, you can add more to your account with the “Buy more keywords” green button.

 Another way you can add new keywords once your campaign is running is by using the keyword sandbox in the settings tab.
 Here you will be able to add additional keywords without having to rerun a campaign.